bash-lsp/bash-language-server/docs/development-guide.md

 Working on the client is simply a matter of starting vscode and using the Debug View to launch the `Launch Client` task.
 This will open a new vscode window with the extension loaded.
-It also looks for changes to your client code and recompiles it whenever you save your changes.
+It also looks for changes to your client code and re-compiles it whenever you save your changes.

 ### Atom